RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 Same as `CANCELLED`
 #### Additional Sign Off codes used by RUTER
 - `EXPIRED`
-  Given a successfull signOn, if the vehicle is not signed off before two hours after the last planned arrival.
+  Given a successful signOn, if the vehicle is not signed off before two hours after the last planned arrival.
 The vehicle will be automatically signed off with the code `EXPIRED`.

 ### Update
 #### Update - SHORTENING